Nitrux/qmlgreet/README.md

 # QMLGreet

-QML-based greeter for greetd for wlr-based compositors.
+QML-based greeter for greetd and wlr-based compositors.

 ## Features